goncaloffs/itk_brain_segmentation/README.md

 ## Description

-After the manual segmentation of different encephalic regions of the BraVa dataset (cng.gmu.edu/brava) using ITK-Snap, the following methods were applied to the obtained vtk file:
+After the manual segmentation of different encephalic regions (Brain, Cerebelum, Callosum, Fornix, Thalamus, Midbrain, Pons, Medulla, Lateral Ventricles, 3rd Ventricle and 4th Ventricle) of the BraVa dataset (cng.gmu.edu/brava) using ITK-Snap, the following methods were applied to the obtained vtk file:

 ### Surface meshes creation
 - Threeshold: recognizes each segmented structure individually depending of the chosen limit value, defining a neighborhood of pixels to be considered in the subsequent operations;